danog/MadelineProto/docs/TD_docs/methods/importContacts.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Adds new contacts/edits existing contacts, contacts user identifiers are ignored.
-Returns list of corresponding users in the same order as input contacts.
-If contact doesn't registered in Telegram, user with id == 0 will be returned
+Adds new contacts/edits existing contacts, contacts user identifiers are ignored

 ### Params: